 More generally, the principle of the priority of debt in estate matters should be a factor in interpreting the Rules.
 It has been a principle of estates law since time immemorial that no distribution of the estate can be made to any beneficiaries until all the known debts of the deceased have been paid.
 This is now codified in the Succession Law Reform Act.
 An interpretation of the Rules to suggest that a creditor of the deceased does not have a financial interest in the estate would be quite inconsistent with this fundamental principle of estates law.

-This article was written by Peter S. Spiro, of counsel to Rogerson Law Group.
+This article was written by Peter S. Spiro who has retired from Rogerson Law Group.
 It is provided for general informational purposes and may not be applicable to your individual case.

 For your situation-specific advice, please contact our estate litigation lawyers in Toronto.